Kieran-Metcalf/automation-hat/README.md

-#  A code for the automation-hat
+# Code for the Raspberry Py when it has it's automation-hat on.